d-Rickyy-b/d-rickyy-b.github.io/_posts/2020-10-25-zerotier-one.md

 Their main point is that the internet became way too centralized.
 Initially the internet was created as a interconnected, distributed system to better cope with failures and centralized outages.
 When a certain route between two ISPs goes down, the routing protocols will quickly redirect all traffic over another connection, keeping the internet alive.

-Now apart from centralized **services** such as Dropbox, facebook etc. we see the effects of centralization now more than ever: A large number of sites hosted by major hosting companies or using DDoS protection from vendors like Cloudflare will suffer from connection issues, when the hoster is having outages or other issues.
+Now apart from centralized **services** such as Dropbox, Facebook etc. we see the effects of centralization now more than ever: A large number of sites hosted by major hosting companies or using DDoS protection from vendors like Cloudflare will suffer from connection issues, when the hoster is having outages or other issues.
 On July 2, 2019 Cloudflare suffered a major outage that made to 12 million websites go offline for 27 minutes.

 Cloudflare (as a reverse proxy) is being [used by ~14.8%](https://w3techs.com/technologies/details/cn-cloudflare) of all known websites.
 That's more than 1/8th of the entire internet (meaning websites).